GawainTheCoder/light-upwork-scraper/README.md

 - Browser: Persistent Google Chrome profile via Playwright
 - Storage: Local JSONL and CSV files in `data/`
 - No external scraping APIs or cloud services

+Related tools
+- See `linkedin_finder/` for a minimal LinkedIn finder that enriches Upwork profiles with likely LinkedIn URLs via search APIs.
+It has its own README.

 Flow:
 1) You authenticate once using a real Chrome window (persistent profile).
 This saves your session locally.